roge-rm/NMCode/README.md

 # NMSVE.rm
 <img src="https://raw.githubusercontent.com/hunked/NMCode/main/images/01.jpg" width="700">

-This is a fork of the NMSVE firmware by this.is.Noise.
+This is a fork of the NMSVE firmware by <a href=https://thisisnoiseinc.com/en-ca>this.is.Noise</a>

 I have added the following functionality:
 * Selectable modes/scales